Find The Best Marriage Counselor: A Guide To Couples Therapy And Counseling

 Cognitive-behavioral therapy is one of the best-supported types of therapy for individual mental health disorders, and it’s frequently adapted for use in couples counseling.
 It’s geared toward helping you unlearn harmful assumptions, beliefs, and behavior patterns that could be sabotaging your connection with your spouse.

 Some trials indicate that CBCT is as effective as EFT at addressing problems between partners.
 Many couples choose to work with CBCT therapists when issues like depression, anxiety, or substance abuse are placing a serious strain on their relationships.
 It may also help correct the persistent bad habits that can lead to repetitive, exhausting conflicts in a marriage.
+Working with a marriage and family therapist trained in CBCT can provide targeted strategies for addressing these issues and improving communication in your relationship.

 Just because someone calls themself a marriage counselor doesn’t necessarily tell you anything about their qualifications.
 If you think you might have found the right couples therapist, you may want to double-check that they hold an advanced degree and a state license in mental health counseling.